noodlefrenzy/coreos-azure/README.md

 ## Docker Fundamentals

-We need to understand the fundamentals of Docker before we jump into CoreOS.
+You should understand the fundamentals of Docker before we jump into CoreOS.
 This section will run through building a Docker container that houses our simple node.js application.
-If you are familiar with Docker already, you can skim this section and move on to the "Deploying applications with CoreOS" section below).
+If you are familiar with Docker already, you can skim this section and move on to the "Deploying applications with CoreOS" section below.

-Docker provides an easy to use mechanism for building containerized cloud workloads.
+Docker provides an easy to use mechanism for building containerized applications.
 Containers introduce a level of virtualization between virtual machines and PaaS: containers share the same underlying OS but utilize a facilility of the OS (LXC in Linux) to run concurrently with other containers on that host.
 This has memory efficiency benefits at the expense of losing some of the security isolation benefits of virtual machines.
 If this concept is new to you, I'd recommend reading more on the [Docker website](https://www.docker.com/whatisdocker/) before continuing.

 ### Installing Docker and this sample repo

 Let's get Docker installed.
-On your Ubuntu instance (I’m using an A1 Azure VM running Ubuntu 14.04 LTS for this walkthrough), run the following to install Docker:
+On your Ubuntu machine (I’m using an A1 Azure VM instance running Ubuntu 14.04 LTS for this walkthrough), run the following to install Docker:

 ```
 $ sudo apt-get update